-The Carey Business School is often contacted by small and large private agencies and organizations with information regarding a variety of need-based and merit scholarships, grants and fellowships they offer.
-There are also major organizations that offer scholarship opportunities for outstanding students.
-The Scholarship e-Bulletin board is designed to communicate that information to you.
+The Carey Business School is often contacted by private agencies and organizations with information regarding a variety of need-based and merit scholarships, grants and fellowships they offer.
+We maintain a list of these external funding opportunities on this Scholarship e-Bulletin board.

 If you are awarded an outside scholarship, please contact us so that we may congratulate you and update our records to reflect your accomplishments.

 This scholarships list is current as of January 2019.

 The District of Columbia Chapter of the Accounting and Finance Women's Alliance offers an undergraduate/graduate scholarship opportunity for $1,500.
 The scholarship is offered to those majoring in accounting or finance and must have and maintain a cumulative GPA of 3.0.

 The Asian Women in Business Scholarship encourages and promotes exceptional Asian female students, who are U.S. Citizens, who have demonstrated scholarship, leadership, community service, and/or entrepreneurship.
 Visit their site for criteria and more information.

 The Association of Government Accountants (AGA) is the premier association, which advances government accountability.
 AGA provides quality education and professional development and certification.
 The Baltimore Chapter AGA created two, $1000, scholarships for students pursuing degrees in a financial management related discipline at local colleges and universities.

 The Association of Latino Professionals for America seeks to empower latino leaders.
 Visit their website for more information.

 The American Association of University Women offers highly competitive fellowships and grants ranging from $2,000 to $12,000 annually to female international students studying in the United States.
 Some fellowships are available for minority women who are U.S. citizens or permanent residents.